shredthaGNAR/list-of-my-starred-repos/README.md

 * [vegetableman/vandal](https://github.com/vegetableman/vandal): Navigator for Web Archive
 * [mi-g/vdhcoapp](https://github.com/mi-g/vdhcoapp): Companion application for Video DownloadHelper browser add-on
 * [Pravpro/Vibn-Central](https://github.com/Pravpro/Vibn-Central): An app being built with the goal of making Product Uploading exponentially faster for Shopify stores with one-off products.
+* [Kayno0o/vibrant-glass-theme](https://github.com/Kayno0o/vibrant-glass-theme): I made this theme for myself at first, but some friends found it cool, so I decided to share it here.
 * [fruiz500/VideoSkip-extension](https://github.com/fruiz500/VideoSkip-extension): Same as VideoSkip, but as a Chrome/Firefox/Edge extension so it can edit videos streaming from many sources
 * [ViennaRSS/vienna-rss](https://github.com/ViennaRSS/vienna-rss): Vienna is a free and open-source RSS/Atom newsreader for macOS.
 * [plwt/View-Pocket-List](https://github.com/plwt/View-Pocket-List): None